Features are fate: a theory of transfer learning in high-dimensional regression: General theoretical setting

 on the source task using a mean squared loss.
 Note that the features $\phi(\xb, \thetab)$ are left general and could for example represent final hidden activations of a deep neural network.
 After pretraining, the model is transferred by training a subset of the parameters $\Thetab' \subset \Thetab$ on the target task, while leaving $\Thetab - \Thetab'$ at their pretrained values.
 To model the modern setting for transfer learning, in which the number of data points in the source task far exceeds those in the target task, we train the source task on the population distribution and the target task on a finite dataset $\mathcal{D}$ of $n$ independent samples.

 where $\hat{\EE}_p(h(\xb, y)) = \frac{1}{n}\sum_{i=1}^n h(\xb_i, y_i)$ is the expectation over the empirical distribution of $\mathcal{D}$.
 We focus on two widely employed transfer methods, \textit{linear transfer} and \textit{fine-tuning}.
 In linear transfer, the pretrained features $\phi(\xb, \thetab)$ are frozen and only the output weights $\cb$ are trained on the target task.
 In fine-tuning, the entire set of parameters $\Thetab$ are trained from the pretrained initialization on the target task.
+In Appendix \ref{sec:ft_empsrc}, we explore the case when the source dataset is also finite, and show that for fine-tuning, the qualitative picture discussed below is unchanged.
 To optimize the loss functions (\ref{population_loss}) and (\ref{empirical_loss}), we use gradient flow,

 where we have set the learning rate equal to unity for the purpose of analysis.
-To assess the performance of transfer learning we compare the performance of the transferred model to a \textit{scratch-trained} model with the same architecture (\ref{general_model}) trained only on the target task from a random initialization.
+To assess the performance of transfer learning we compare the generalization of the transferred model to a \textit{scratch-trained} model with the same architecture (\ref{general_model}) trained on the target same data from a random initialization.
 We introduce the \textit{transferability} to quantify this relationship:

 where $\EE_{\mathcal{D}}$ is the expectation over iid draws of the training set and $\mathcal{R}_{\textrm{tx}}$ and $\mathcal{R}_{\textrm{sc}}$ are the generalization errors of the transferred model and scratch trained model, respectively, where the generalization error (or population risk) is given by,